Saint-Valery-sur-Somme: Cultural events

 Each July, the city commemorates the departure of William the Conqueror for the conquest of England.
 This festival is organized by the Association des Fêtes Guillaume le Conquérant, member of the French Federation of Historical Festivals.
 For two days, street entertainment, stalls, people in costumes, and musicians enliven the old town.

 Saint-Valery takes part in the Steam Festival, a railway event unique in Europe due to its scale and organized by the Baie de Somme railway service.

 Every year since 2009, a theater festival takes place in the last week of June.
 Professional artists from all backgrounds come together to offer the public quality shows in the old town, home of artists from all centuries, such as Victor Hugo and Anatole France.
 It celebrates a festive moment where the public is invited into the flowery streets to follow the actors on the path of the old stones.

+The commercial court was built in 1870.
+Today, it is an exhibition space.